hackermuffin/docker-minecraft-server/README.md

 For console access, you will need to set the rconpassword environment variable, then connect to the server using a rcon client ([my personal choice](https://github.com/Tiiffi/mcrcon)) on port 25575 (or wherever you choose to map it).

-Other optional environment varables are:
+Other optional environment variables are:
 - `minram`: minimum ram of the server
 - `maxram`: maximum ram of the server
 - `javaargs`: jvm arguments to use